-1. Calculate the loss Mrs W has suffered as a result of making the switch
+1. Calculate the loss Mrs C has suffered as a result of making the switch

-Abana must obtain the notional value of Mrs W's previous pension plans with Aviva Life and Scottish Widows, as at the date of calculation.
-So, as if they hadn't been switched to the Avalon SIPP.
+Abana must obtain the notional value of Mrs C's previous personal pension plan with Scottish Life, as at the date of calculation.
+So, as if it hadn't been switched to the Avalon SIPP.

-If there are difficulties in obtaining a notional valuation, then the FTSE UK Private Investors Income Total Return Index (and prior to 1 March 2017, the FTSE WMA Stock Market Income Total Return Index) should be used as a reasonable proxy for the type of return that could've been achieved if Mrs W's pension had remained invested in her personal pension plans.
+If there are difficulties in obtaining a notional valuation, then the FTSE UK Private Investors Income Total Return Index (and prior to 1 March 2017, the FTSE WMA Stock Market Income Total Return Index) should be used as a reasonable proxy for the type of return that could've been achieved if Mrs C's pension had remained invested in her Scottish Life pension plan.

-Abana should then find the current value of Mrs W's SIPP, including investments and any cash held.
+Abana should then find the current value of Mrs C's SIPP, including investments and any cash held.
 Concerning the valuation here - the approach to be taken is set out in step 2.

-My understanding is that Mrs W hasn't taken any tax-free cash or drawdowns.
-But she has made additional contributions.
-So, the value Abana obtains or the calculations Abana makes must assume these would still have occurred and on the same dates.
+My understanding is that Mrs C hasn't taken any tax-free cash or drawdowns nor has she made any additional contributions.
+If it materialises there have been, then the value Abana obtains or the calculations Abana makes can assume these would still have occurred and on the same dates.

-The adjusted, as appropriate, like for like difference between the notional value of Mrs W's former pension plans and the current value of her SIPP will be her basic financial loss that Abana needs to redress.
+The adjusted, as appropriate, like for like difference between the notional value of Mrs C's former pension plan and the current value of her SIPP will be her basic financial loss that Abana needs to redress.